-According to the California Department of Education, over 210,000 students experienced homelessness during the 2023-24 school year.
+According to the California Department of Education, over 210,000 students experienced homelessness in 2023.
 This differs from the HDIS data above because it utilizes a broader definition of homelessness as defined by the federal McKinney-Vento Homeless Assistance Act.
 This definition includes children and youth who are doubled up in overcrowded housing or are living in hotels, motels, or other places not intended for long-term or permanent occupancy, in addition to other categories not included in the HUD definition of homelessness.